mattclarke/advent_of_code_21/README.md

 A couple of hours later it occurred to me that we only need to keep count of the number of pairs, so it basically works like this: if we have 10 ABs then that gives us 10 more ACs and CBs (assuming formula is AB -> C), but gives us 10 fewer ABs and so on.

+## Day 15:
+- Part 1: used BFS with heap but took me ages to get something quick.
+- Part 2: just extended it to be five times the size and added a helper method to calculate the risk.
+Takes 10 minutes to complete with pypy :( will try again later.